We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Some ants release a nasty smell when stepped on or disturbed.

-- Ants depending on type can sting or bite.
-Allergic reactions are rare, but can be very dangerous.
+- Some ants can sting or bite.
+Allergic reactions are rare but can be very dangerous.

-- A common house ant, the pharaoh ant, has been linked to bronchial conditions and respiratory allergies.
+- A typical house ant, the pharaoh ant, has been linked to bronchial conditions and respiratory allergies.

-- Ants nest in your appliances because they’re nice warm spots, but they do damage to electronics – costing you money and causing you stress.
+- Ants nest in your appliances because they’re nice warm spots, but they damage electronics – costing you money and causing stress.

-NO. For you to rid yourself of ants on a long term basis, you have to seal off their points of entry and remove their access to food and water sources.
+NO. To rid yourself of ants long-term, you have to seal off their points of entry and remove their access to food and water sources.

 We’ve put together a guide for you with easy ‘no more ants!’ solutions below: